shopware/e2e-testsuite-platform/README.md

             `-- support
 ```

 Inside the `Resources/app/<enviroment>/test/e2e` folder, please run `npm init -y` to create a `package.json`.
-It's very convinient to place a script inside the newly created `package.json` to run the tests locally.
+It's very convenient to place a script inside the newly created `package.json` to run the tests locally.
 To do so, please add the following section:

 ```json
 "scripts": {